 Spontaneous coronary artery dissection (SCAD) is a cause of acute coronary syndromes and in rare cases sudden cardiac death (SCD).
-Connective tissue abnormalities, coronary inflammation, increased coronary vasa vasorum (VV) density, and coronary fibromuscular dysplasia have all been implicated in the pathophysiology of SCAD but have not previously been systematically assessed.
+Connective tissue abnormalities, coronary inflammation, increased coronary vasa vasorum density and coronary fibromuscular dysplasia have all been implicated in the pathophysiology of SCAD but have not previously been systematically assessed.
 We designed a study to investigate the coronary histological and dermal collagen ultrastructural findings in SCAD.

-Methods and results
+Methods and Results

-Thirty-six autopsy SCAD cases were compared with 359 SCAD survivors.
+36 autopsy SCAD cases were compared with 359 SCAD survivors.
 Coronary and myocardial histology and immunohistochemistry were undertaken.
-Transmission electron microscopy (TEM) of dermal extracellular matrix (ECM) components of n=31 SCAD survivors and n=16 healthy volunteers were compared.
-Autopsy cases were more likely male (19% vs. 5%; P=0.0004) with greater proximal left coronary involvement (56% vs. 18%; P<0.0001) compared to SCAD survivors.
+Transmission electron microscopy (TEM) of dermal extracellular matrix components (ECM) of n=31 SCAD survivors and n=16 healthy volunteers were compared.
+Autopsy cases were more likely male (19% versus 5%; p=0.0004) with greater proximal left coronary involvement (56 % versus 18%; p<0.0001) compared to SCAD survivors.
 N=24 (66%) of cases showed no myocardial infarction on macro- or microscopic examination consistent with arrhythmogenic death.
-There was significantly (P<0.001) higher inflammation in cases with delayed-onset death vs. sudden death and significantly more inflammation surrounding the dissected vs. non-dissected vessel segments.
+There was significantly (p<0.001) higher inflammation in cases with delayed-onset death vs sudden death and significantly more inflammation surrounding the dissected vs. non-dissected vessel segments.
 N=17 (47%) cases showed limited intimal fibro-elastic thickening but no features of fibromuscular dysplasia and no endothelial or internal elastic lamina abnormalities.
-There were no differences in VV density between SCAD and control cases.
+There were no differences in vasa vasorum density between SCAD and control cases.
 TEM revealed no general ultrastructural differences in ECM components or markers of fibroblast metabolic activity.